Aidge demonstration#

 Create a scheduler and run inference#

-The graph is ready to run !
-We just need to schedule the execution, to do this we will create a Scheduler
+The graph is now ready for execution.
+To schedule the execution, a Scheduler

-object, which will take the graph and generate an optimized scheduling using a consummer producer heuristic.
+object is created, which takes the graph and generates an optimized schedule using a consumer-producer heuristic.

 scheduler = aidge_core.SequentialScheduler(model)